mike-barber/rust-zero-cost-abstractions/README.md

 Please note that it is *not* intended to compare the languages directly.
 Specifically, I'm not knocking Java or C# here: both are good high-level languages.
 The benchmarking framework is different for each, so a direct comparison on such a short benchmark is not valuable.
 What we are demonstrating here is the *relative* cost of using a functional-iterator pattern vs a simple loop in each language.
 I'm C# developer, so don't expect the Java benchmark to be as carefully checked.

-Having said that, Rust does a pretty impressive job of _zero cost abstractions_ in certain cases.
+Having said that, Rust does an impressive job of **zero cost abstractions** in certain cases, in much the same way that C++ does (the term is originally from the C++ world).
 There are always ways to break it, but I've presented this case as an example of where it works really well.
 I've presented this at work to encourage developers to think about these things:

 * How expensive your abstraction is
 * Where your hot code is; typically it's only a small part of your code